DominoMarama/OpenGL/README.md

 Run `./tools/premake5 gmake2` to generate the pro files in a build folder.

-Open `build/OpenGL.pro` in QT Creator and before configuring the project, expand the kit details and edit each build folder to remove anything QT Creator added.
-The directory should end with `/OpenGL/build` and all build types have the same folder.
+Open `build/OpenGL.pro` in QT Creator and before configuring the project, expand the kit details and edit each build directory to remove anything QT Creator added.
+The directory should end with `*/OpenGL/build` and all build types have the same one.

 You'll need to repeat this configuration process if `OpenGL.pro.user` is ever removed or if you open one of the child .pro files directly.